Thanatisia/SharedSpace/Docs/Home Lab/Services and Tools/Routers/OpenWRT/Guides/base-installation-guide.md

                 ```bash
                 tar -xvJf rootfs.tar.xz -C [mount-point]
                 ```
+            - (Optional) Using Proxmox
-            - (Optionals) Create a Proxmox template
+                - Create a Proxmox template
                     - Explanation
                         + `pct create [container-id] [rootfs-tarball-archive-file]` : Create a new Proxmox container template with the LXC container ID of 'container-id' holding the specified root filesystem tarball archive
                         + container-id : Create a LXC container of this ID; This will be tracked by proxmox's pct
                         + rootfs-tarball-archive-file : Attach the specified root filesystem tarball archive file to this container on creation
                         + `--unprivileged 1` : Enable/Disable (1|0) unprivileged/privileged mode
                         + `--ostype [managed|unmanaged]` : Specify whether you want the Operating System to be managed or unmanaged
                         + `--hostname [server-hostname]` : Specify the network hostname for the server (i.e. openwrt)
                         + `--net0 name=[eth0-network-name]` : Specify the Network Interface name for port 0 (i.e. eth0)
                         + `--net1 name=[eth1-network-name]` : Specify the Network Interface name for port 1 (i.e. eth1)
                         + `--storage [storage-controller-name]` : Specify the name of the storage controller to attach to this container (i.e. local-lvm)
                     ```bash
                     pct create [container-id] ./rootfs.tar.xz \
                         --unprivileged 1 \
                         --ostype unmanaged \
                         --hostname openwrt \
                         --net0 name=eth0 \
                         --net1 name=eth1 \
                         --storage local-lvm
                     ```
         - Configure container
             - Network Configurations
                 - Goals
                     + Edit Network Interface 'net0' to 'vmbr0' (Bridged Network)
                     + Edit Network Interface 'net1' to 'vmbr1' (Bridged Network)
+                - From command line
+                    - Add the Host Network Interfaces we want to bridge to the Bridged Network Interface
+                        - net0
+                            ```bash
+                            brctl addif vmbr0 net0
+                            ```
+                        - net1
+                            ```bash
+                            brctl addif vmbr1 net1
+                            ```
+                    - Bring up the Bridge Network Interface and the Physical Interfaces
+                        ```bash
+                        sudo ifconfig vmbr0 up
+                        sudo ifconfig vmbr1 up
+                        sudo ifconfig net0 up
+                        sudo ifconfig net1 up
+                        ```
                 - On Proxmox
                     - Select your OpenWRT container
                         - Click on 'Network' page